 Based on EUROSTAT methodology1 the programme area can be considered as a large continuous rural area with only few urban cores and urban regions.
-Except for Košický Region and Borsod-Abaúj-Zemplén, which are the intermediate regions, all NUTS III regions are predominantly rural.
+Except for Košický Region and Borsod-Abaúj-Zemplén, which are in the intermediate category, all NUTS III regions are in the predominantly rural category.
 Based solely on population density and the level of urbanisation the Ukrainian regions are also predominantly rural and/or intermediate, with a very strong duality in each of the three regions where the plains and valleys (e.g. around Chernivtsi, Uzhhorod, Ivano-Frankivsk) are more populated and urban than the higher parts of the Carpathian mountain ranges.